johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

             > If there are no conclusive results and the problem can not be found then maybe these are failing under load only in which case our previous test will not find the problem.
             > Replace motor or actuator and replace the protector (contactor, overload, VFD) as well and try again.

-       10.  #### When not moving for lack of signal:

-                16. Call the manufacturer

-                17. Check the manual for troubleshooting tips and look at the wiring diagrams

-                18. Check for proper voltages from power supplies and from source power.

-                24. Check that input and output cards are seated securely.

-                25. Check that terminal blocks are seated securely.

-                26. Check sensor, limit switch, encoder and relay connections at the PLC terminal blocks

-                27. Check for broken wires.
-If the signal wire is broken but the power and common wires are good then the sensor will appear to function but no signal will arrive at the PLC or relay.

-                31. When changing sensors, be sure to note original position.
-Leave stop nuts in place so as to know the correct placement of new sensor.
-Take photos, mark wires, and make diagrams before disconnecting devices.
-If possible, remove and replace only one wire at a time.

-                33. Are sensors or switches hot (temperature)?
-Water inside?

-                41. Make sure all switches are in the operational positions.

 10. Glue Systems: